On the joint estimation of flow fields and particle properties from Lagrangian data: Interaction of noise and inertia in flow--particle reconstruction

-Several guidelines for LPT with inertial particles follow from the above sensitivity analyses.
-First, seeding density should be increased whenever possible to make the problem more well-posed, provided that particle--flow interactions remain in the one-way coupling regime (i.e., to simplify the governing equations) and that tracking is not degraded by image overlap at high densities.
+Several practical (and largely intuitive) guidelines follow from these results.
+First, seeding density should be increased whenever possible, provided that one-way coupling remains valid and that particle tracking is not degraded by overlapping particle images.
 Second, low-inertia particles are generally preferable for accurate flow reconstruction.
-When only high-inertia particles are available, high-resolution LPT systems are needed to reduce noise and improve acceleration estimates during joint reconstruction.
-Third, for joint observation of particle properties, reducing measurement noise lowers both bias and random errors in $d_\mathrm{p}$.
-High seeding density is again advantageous, as it alleviates the implicit filtering effect of the flow and thereby reduces bias in the inferred particle sizes.
+When only high-inertia particles are available, high-resolution LPT systems become especially important because they reduce noise and improve acceleration estimates during joint reconstruction.
+Third, when particle properties are also of interest, lower measurement noise reduces both the bias and the random error in the inferred quantities.
+High seeding densities are again beneficial because they reduces implicit filtering of the flow and thereby limit bias in the recovered particle properties.